bsc-performance-tools/extrae/docs/source/merge.rst

   will usually lead to "synchronized" tasks, but it will depend on how the clocks advance in time.

-.. option:: -syn-node
+.. option:: -syn-by-node

   If different nodes are used in the execution of a tracing run, there can exist some clock differences on all the nodes.
 This option makes :option:`mpi2prv` to recalculate all the timings based on the end of the ``MPI_Init`` call and the node where they ran.
-This will usually lead to better synchronized tasks than using :option:`-syn`, but, again, it will depend on how the clocks advance in time.
+This will usually lead to better synchronized tasks than using :option:`-syn-by-task`, but, again, it will depend on how the clocks advance in time.

+.. option:: -syn-apps

+  If synchronization is enabled, also align all applications at their synchronization points.

 .. option:: -trace-overwrite, -no-trace-overwrite